pmbriley/beta_bursts/README.md

 beta_bursts.m - Matlab function for identifying beta-frequency bursts/events in single-channel electrophysiological data

-returns timings of beta bursts in sample points and in seconds, as well as spectral power and peak frequency of each burst

-also returns burst duration and spectral width (currently a test feature)

-plots data time course, and time-frequency spectrogram, with beta bursts marked
+beta_bursts.m returns timings of beta bursts in sample points and in seconds, as well as spectral power and peak frequency of each burst also returns burst duration and spectral width (currently a test feature) plots data time course, and time-frequency spectrogram, with beta bursts marked

 [tp,secs,freqs,pwr,dur,spec,thresh] = beta_bursts(eeg,srate,showfigs,opt)